shuozhixu/academicwriting/README.md

 # Structure of a paper

 A scientific paper consists of five main parts: Introduction, Methods, Results, Discussion, and Conclusion.
-I usually write in that order.
-But some people write Methods, Results, Discussion first, before finishing Introduction and Conclusion.
+I usually write in that order, before finishing the Abstract.
+But some people write Methods, Results, Discussion first, followed by Introduction and Conclusion.
 Some other people prefer having an outline first and/or having the figures/tables ready before they start writing.
 It is your choice.

 There are already many good references on this topic, e.g.,